Tissot’s Indicatrix and Map Distortion

 Conformal map projections preserve local angles and shapes.
 Often, meridians and parallels intersect at right angles.
 A map projection cannot preserve angles and shapes at the same time.

 When a map projection preserves angles such as the Mercator projection, the Tissot indicatrix is all circles but different sizes.

 For example, the Lambert Conformal Conic projection maintains local angular and shape relationships throughout the map.
-But conic projection aren’t well-suited for mapping extremely large areas.
+But conic projections aren’t well-suited for mapping extremely large areas.

 The Equal Area Projection